 Now if we run the unity then we will get the ‘Hello There!’ written in our console.

-In this Unity tutorial, we have given an overview of the unity interface. we have also learned how we can create a Script file in unity and run a simple hello world program.
+In this Unity 3D Tutorial, we have given an overview of the Unity 3D interface. we have also learned in this Unity 3D Tutorial how we can create a Script file in unity and run a simple hello world program.